tpelser/pswd-manager/README.md

 * **Fernet encryption**: A symmetric encryption method that ensures your passwords are securely stored and can only be decrypted using your unique master password.
 * **SQLite**: A lightweight, serverless, and self-contained SQL database engine used to store your password data securely.

+## Installation

+To install the Password Manager, follow these steps:

+1. For the GUI version:
+In the repository, run the following code:

+pyinstaller --onefile --noconsole --icon=your_icon.ico gui_main.py

+The generated .exe file will be in the dist folder and you can make a shortcut to this on the desktop.

+2. For the CLI version:
+In the repository, run the following code:

 ## Security

 This Password Manager encrypts your passwords using the Fernet symmetric encryption standard, which ensures that your passwords can only be accessed using your unique master password and a random device secret.